 The difference between female nipples and male nipples is what happens during pregnancy.
 At day 35 of pregnancy, female nipples enlarge and become pink.
-This is in preparation to feed her kittens when they arrive.
+This is in preparation for feeding her kittens when they arrive.
 That is when it will be much easier to locate cat nipples.

 Where Do You Find Cat Nipples?

 You probably already know the answer to this one, but let’s explore.
 Cat nipples are found along the underside of the cat’s belly.
 There are usually two rows of nipples, and they’re distributed evenly on the right and left sides.
 There is the occasional cat that will have an odd set of nipples.